NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition.rst

 to eliminate the effect of `cudnn padding issue <https://github.com/NVIDIA/OpenSeq2Seq/issues/69>`_.

-For more details about model and training parameters, have a look at the `configuration files <https://github.com/NVIDIA/OpenSeq2Seq/blob/master/example_configs/speech2text>`_.
+For more details about model and training parameters, have a look at the `configuration files <https://github.com/NVIDIA/OpenSeq2Seq/blob/master/example_configs/speech2text>`_ and specific model's documentation.

 .. toctree::
    :hidden: